ROCm/amdsmi/amdsmi_cli/README.md

-  -C, --compute-partition     Reset compute partitions on the specified GPU -M, --memory-partition      Reset memory partitions on the specified GPU -o, --power-cap             Reset power capacity limit to max capable -l, --clear-sram-data       Clear the GPU SRAM data
+  -C, --compute-partition     Reset compute partitions on the specified GPU -M, --memory-partition      Reset memory partitions on the specified GPU -o, --power-cap             Reset power capacity limit to max capable -l, --run-shader SHADER_NAME  Run the shader on processor.
+Only CLEANER shader can be used to clean up data in LDS/GPRs

 Command Modifiers:
   --json                      Displays output in JSON format (human readable by default).